robeeds/robeeds/README.md

 ## What I'm Working On

-- 🔭 Currently, I'm working on improving my skills in PHP and SQL.
+- 🔭 Currently, I'm working on improving my skills in SQL.
 - 🌱 I’m continuously learning and exploring new technologies to stay updated with the industry trends.
 - 👯 I’m looking to collaborate on open-source projects related to web development or data management.